LGBTQ rights in Pakistan: Transgender

 In 2005, Ali Saleem, 28, the son of an army colonel, appeared on Geo TV's Hum Sub Umeed Se Hain as cross-dressed Benazir Bhutto.
 So loved were his performances that he has taken to act to extremes on-air and presents his own talk show where he appears as a dragged-up character named Begum Nawazish Ali.
 Begum would almost always interview influential politicians, e.g. Naimatullah Khan who was a member of Jamaat-e-Islami Pakistan and former Mayor of Karachi.

 His character self is often compared to Dame Edna Everage.

 To raise awareness of LGBTQ issues, author Eiynah published a children's book called My Chacha is Gay.
 The topic of LGBTQ issues remains taboo in Pakistan to discuss, despite curiosity.
 Relative to its total Google searches, for the year ending 15 June 2013, Pakistan was the world leader for searches of the term "shemale sex", second in the world for searches of "man fucking man", and third in the world for searches of "gay sex pics".
 As per reports from local human rights organizations, a minimum of 65 transgender women have lost their lives in the Khyber Pakhtunkhwa province since 2015.
 Tragically, numerous transgender individuals in Pakistan have also faced horrific incidents of gang rape and murder.
 These heinous acts have garnered extensive condemnation across various social media platforms.

 In June 2016, a small clerical body in Lahore known as Tanzeem Ittehad-i-Ummat declared transgender marriages legal under Islamic law.

-In November 2016, Kami Sid, a transgender activist, did a photoshoot with photographer Haseeb M. Siddiqui, stylist Waqar J. Khan and makeup artist Nighat Misbah, as a form of protest against the atrocities committed against transgender people in Pakistan.
-One such atrocity was the death of transgender woman, Alisha.
-The woman died while staff mocked and belittled the patient and her friends; treatment was significantly delayed while staff decided whether her care should occur in a male ward or female ward.

 While Pakistan has addressed a "third" gender when identifying transgender people, Sid believes more can be done.
 Sid is quoted as saying "We have to understand that by just mentioning the third gender identity on your CNIC, the state has not done enough.
 It is not enough that the government has fixed a two percent job quota either.
 No!
 It’s a protracted fight that we have to continue to get equal opportunities".